 PHNs, together with the Department of Health and Aged Care (DoHAC) and key stakeholders are working together to support local general practices and health providers to implement changes to prepare for and participate in MyMedicare.

 Change management is a key part of ensuring that the change is successful in the long-term and involves applying a structured process and a set of tools for supporting people through change.
-The program change management approach is outlined in the below diagram, and incorporates a range of coordinated activities specific to the populations engaged through each ‘Phase’ of MyMedicare.
+The program change management approach is outlined in the below diagram, and incorporates a range of coordinated activities specific to the populations engaged through each phase of the MyMedicare rollout.

 The PHN National MyMedicare Project supports implementation of MyMedicare, using change management methodologies across seven workstreams: